h0r0m4n/h0r0m4n.github.com/work/2016/filament.md

 ---
 title: Filament
-description: Filament takes the meaning of the universe's filament to represent the huge IT network and network.
-Filament is a new corporate identity that reflects the strong potential in online training, communicates with potential users as the company offers a vast and updated catalog of IT courses.
+description: I designed a corporate identity that reflects the strong potential in online training, communicates with potential users as the company offers a vast and updated catalogue of IT courses.
-client: Filament
+client:
 skills:
   - Product Design
   - User Experience